arcticOS/pman/README.md

 Installation on *nix OSes does not require root permissions.
 1. Download and extract `pman` to a directory with write permissions.
 2. Add the directory containing `pman`, as well as the `packages` subdirectory, to your PATH.
+3. Create a new environment variable called `PMAN_PACKAGES` containing the path to the `packages` subdirectory.

 ## Installation (Windows)
 Installation on Windows requires administrator permissions.